It seems to me that there are many aspects to getting a germ of an understanding of what we are as human beings.

 At its core it is an extremely simple idea.

-The idea is that if we have something that replicates (copies), and that there is occasional error in the replication process, then there will be competition amongst the variants for survival.
+The idea is that if we have something that replicates (copies), and that there is occasional error in the replication process, then there will be differential survival amongst the variants (perhaps due to competition or cooperation or pure blind chance).

 In the world of organic chemistry there are a couple of families of molecules that can replicate like this, they are known as DNA and RNA.